Doing Business in Kenya

 Dress neatly and presentably.
 Dark formal suits are standard, despite the heat.

 Gift-giving is a common practice in business.
-However, gifts should be small and tasteful.
+Note that gifts should be small and tasteful.
 Stationery branded with one's company logo is usually an appropriate choice.
-Presents are not necessarily expected in business relations, although over holiday seasons like Christmas a gift basket on behalf of the organisation may be exchanged.
+Presents are not necessarily expected in business relations, although over holiday seasons such as Christmas a gift basket on behalf of the organisation may be exchanged.

 Traditionally, Kenyan culture tends to be patriarchal and the corporate environment does sometimes reflect this.
-However, this is slowly changing as the country modernises.
+That said, this is slowly changing as the country modernises.

 Business culture in Kenya